Home » Energy » Update and Insights from Princess Elisabeth Artificial Energy Island

-Insights from Princess Elisabeth Artificial Energy Island
+Update and Insights from Princess Elisabeth Artificial Energy Island

 As the world’s first artificial energy island, the Princess Elisabeth Island, located off the Belgian coast in the North Sea will form the cornerstone of the EU’s future integrated offshore grid.
 It will allow reliable access to offshore renewable energy – this is seen as the foundation of the EU’s move to net zero carbon emission.
-This will help the region become the first climate-neutral continent in the world.
+Additionally, this will help the region become the first climate-neutral continent in the world.

 With the third and final phase of the construction project set to begin in 2026 and completed in 2030, the island’s construction of it’s caissons at Vlissingen (an onshore construction site in Netherlands) and offshore activities, including the leveling of the terrain and installation of the caissons are already ongoing.

-About Princess Elisabeth Artificial Energy Island
+Facts About Princess Elisabeth Artificial Energy Island

 The island will:

-• be located 45 km off the Belgian coast, in the middle of the Princess Elisabeth Zone – Belgium’s second offshore wind zone;
+• be located 45 km off the Belgian coast, in the middle of the Princess Elisabeth Zone – Belgium’s second offshore wind zone

-• stretch across an area of 6 hectares (the size of 12 soccer fields);
+• stretch across an area of 6 hectares (the size of 12 soccer fields)

-• have foundations, or caissons, built of concrete and filled with sand;
+• have foundations, or caissons, built of concrete and filled with sand

-• host a small harbor and helipad so maintenance crews can access it;
+• host a small harbor and helipad so maintenance crews can access it

-• host both high-voltage direct current (HVDC) and alternating current (HVAC);
+• host both high-voltage direct current (HVDC) and alternating current (HVAC)

-• encourage a rich ecosystem to thrive around it, thanks to its nature-inclusive design.
+• encourage a rich ecosystem to thrive around it, thanks to its nature-inclusive design

 The Island’s Nature-Inclusive Design